 The Wasilla Senior Center was founded in 1978 as an activity center.
 In 1981, Frank Smith donated land and Wasilla Senior Center was relocated, to its current location, and incorporated as Wasilla Area Seniors, Inc (WASI).
 The building itself was named the Floyd D. Smith Community Center, in loving memory of Frank Smith’s father.
 Today, in keeping with our mission, WASI provides services and resources to promote health and independence.

 Housing: Wasilla Area Senior Housing consists of six housing complexes: Knik Manor, Raven Tree Court, Alder View, Susitna Place, Eagle’s Nest, and most recently, Blueberry Point.
 The five buildings on campus collectively house 128 units for households comprised of individuals 62 years of age and older.
 Each of the five buildings has a common area for congregate games, puzzles, reading, or TV.
 Surrounding the housing complexes are large grassy areas and a picnic pavilion complete with a gas grill and gazebo-covered seating.
-Blueberry Pointe has recently come under our management and is an 8 unit facility located in Houston.
+Blueberry Pointe is an 8 unit facility located in Houston.
 At WASI, we are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 We encourage and support an affirmative advertising and marketing program in which there are no barriers to obtaining housing because of race, color, religion, sex, handicap, familial status, or national origin.

-Community Meals: WASI provides well-balanced, delicious lunches Monday thru Friday from 11:30 am – 12:30 pm.
+- Community Meals: WASI provides well-balanced, delicious lunches Monday thru Friday from 11:30 am – 12:30 pm.
 Meals are served at the Wasilla Senior Center 1301 S. Century Circle and at the Mid-Valley Senior Center 11975 W. Mid Valley Way in Houston.
 ToGo lunches may also be picked up at both locations.
 The meal menus consist of soup, entrée, vegetables, salad, and dessert.
 Fruit juices, soft drinks, milk, coffee, and tea are available during meal time.